Welcome to the Federation of Community Councils

 Walt Parker

-The Federation of Community Councils, Inc. is a non-profit organization led by a Board of delegates from each Community Council.
+The Federation of Community Councils (FCC) is a non-profit organization led by a Board of delegates from each Community Council.

 The Federation’s mission is to assist Community Councils to involve citizens in the governmental process at the neighborhood level.

-The Federation operates an office which provides centralized electronic mailing services, technical and administrative assistance, grant administration, and other support services to the Councils.
+The Federation team provides centralized email services, technical and administrative assistance, grant administration, fiscal sponsorship, training, outreach, and other support services to the Councils.